ARTICLE I: BOARD OF DIRECTORS

 - Persons wishing to adopt a rescue dog from Buffalo Pug & Small Breed Rescue Inc. are asked to complete an application form at www.buffalopugs.org or via paper copy.

 - The Adoption Coordinator or delegate will review each application as it comes in to ensure that it appears to be a suitable home.
-If not, a board member will contact the family to notify them of disapproval.
+If it doesn't appear to be a fit for any dog, (abuse situation, neglect, multiple surrenders of past animals) will be brought to the attention to the board to review for permanent denial of an applicant.

 - If the initial review does not disqualify the applicant, a volunteer or the foster home will be assigned to review applications for their current foster or an appointed foster.
 Once an applicant is identified as a match, they should be notified and should they remain interested, should be put in contact with the foster home for a discussion about the dog.